Field Acquisition Services

 Using piston coring to sample depths up to 6 meters significantly reduces intracore variability due to bioturbation, loss by diffusion of gases, and mixing of natural hydrocarbon seepage or pollution in the top meter of sea floor sediments with deeper sections of the core.
 In particular, the quality of information gained from measurement of sediment gases increases dramatically in sections collected deeper than about 2.5 meters.
 Sediment gas concentrations can change several orders of magnitude through the 2 to 5 meter depth range in marine sediments, greatly enhancing the type and quality of measurements that can be made on the samples.

-A clean shipboard laboratory area is used to process collected geochemistry cores in a hydrocarbon-free environment.
+A custom designed and built clean shipboard laboratory area is used to process collected geochemistry cores in a hydrocarbon-free environment.
 Sections of the core are sampled based on a systematic sampling scheme dependent on core length.
 Geochemical, interstitial gas analysis and archive samples are collected from the bottom portion of each core and stored in a -20°C freezer until analysis in our Texas laboratory.

 Total Scanning Fluorescence (TSF), C15+-hydrocarbon Gas Chromatographic analysis (C15+GC), and Interstitial Gas analysis (IG) are typically performed on each of the three core sections to evaluate them for the presence of migrated mature hydrocarbons.
 TSF provides information about petroleum-related aromatic hydrocarbons contained in sediment extracts.
 C15+GC analysis quantifies petroleum-related normal alkanes (n-C15 to n-C34), isoprenoids (pristane and phytane), and the unresolved complex mixture (UCM) generally associated with sediment extracts that contain oil.